-VyprVPN is only available as a paid subscription; prior to download, it is necessary to create an account on Golden Frog and select a monthly or yearly subscription.
-Once the account has been created, VyprVPN's installation and operation are relatively quick.
+VyprVPN is only available as a paid subscription.
+Prior to downloading, you'll need to create a Golden Frog account and select a monthly or yearly subscription.
+After you've set up your account, installing and starting to use VyprVPN is relatively easy.

-You can find a list of all available apps as well as which platforms the provider supports on VyprVPN's website.
+You can find a list of all available apps as well as supported platforms on VyprVPN's website.

-The desktop program features a proven interface design, displaying only the most important VPN functions on its main screen.
-The "Connect" button is the center of attention, above and below which, servers can be selected from an alphabetical list.
+The desktop client's interface displays only the most essential VPN features.
+The "Connect" button is the center of attention, above and below which, servers can be selected from an alphabetically-sorted list.

-VyprVPN's desktop app relies on a tried and tested interface design.
+VyprVPN's desktop app relies on a tried and tested design.

-Although servers are not arranged by category, it is possible to mark favorites for quick access.
-Alongside every server's location, you can view information about its quality (ping).
+Although servers can't be sorted by category, it is possible to mark favorites for easy access.
+Next to each server's location, you can view information about its quality (ping).
 It's also possible to find servers using the search bar.